HumanityReport.com

 Loss of Meaning[51]

 Secularization, individualism, careerism.
 Nonreligious Americans: TFR below 1.5 vs ~2.0 for weekly religious attenders[51].
+Record 20% of adults have never married[65].
 Children went from economic asset to economic liability

 The Antibiotic Apocalypse